wacncontent/CustomizeTool/output/articles/active-directory/active-directory-get-started-premium.md

 ## Step 4: Assign license to user accounts

-Before you can start using the plan you purchased, you’ll need to manually assign licenses to user accounts within your organization so that they can use the rich features provided with Premium.
+Before you can start using the plan you purchased, you'll need to manually assign licenses to user accounts within your organization so that they can use the rich features provided with Premium.
 Use the following steps to assign licenses to users so they can use Azure Active Directory Premium features.

 To assign licenses to users: